taylormitchell/mono/README.md

 The [infra](/packages/infra) folder contains some scripts to deploy to my various machines.
 All web apps are deployed to a single ec2 instance.
 The cli apps and cron jobs are deployed to my mac.
 I've got a couple configs for my pc too.

 I have a [sync script](/packages/infra/mac/sync.sh) which automatically commits, pulls, and pushes to github.
 It runs every minute via a cron job.
 This would be a crazy set up if working with a team, but for personal stuff I find I'm hardly ever using commits or branches.
 I just want a history of changes and a remote I can access from anywhere which stays in sync.
+It'll only sync the main branch, so if I do want to work on something without syncing, I just create a new branch.

 ## How I use it